📞 (916) 545-5036 Available 24/7

 California Family Code Section 3044 creates a legal presumption that giving custody to a parent who committed domestic violence in the past 5 years is detrimental to the child.
 Courts take documented domestic violence very seriously and it can result in the abusive parent receiving only supervised visitation or no visitation at all.

 Your initial consultation with Mr. Sarkovich is over Zoom or phone — private and on your schedule.
 Court hearings do require in-person attendance.
-When your case goes to court, Attorney Sarkovich will be there with you in person at every hearing, so you are never alone when it matters most.
+When your case goes to court, Attorney Sarkovich will be there with you in person at every hearing — including the Sacramento Superior Court and William R. Ridgeway Family Relations Courthouse — so you are never alone when it matters most.

 We offer free initial consultations for qualifying domestic violence restraining order and child custody cases.
 We also offer generous discounts on legal fees for low-income clients.
 Contact us to discuss your situation — we will be honest about costs and work with your financial reality.